ScreeningNotes’s review published on Letterboxd:

 "Hey pretty girl, time to wake up."

 There was a time not too long ago when if you asked me what my favorite movie was I might have told you Mulholland Drive.
 There's a lot going on in the film and I certainly won't claim to understand all of it (something I might have done when it was my "favorite movie"), but I do have a reading of it that seems to answer a lot of the questions it poses, so here goes.
-No specific spoilers (hence no spoiler tag), but if you haven't seen Mulholland Drive you really ought to see it as blind as possible.
+No specific spoilers (hence no spoiler tag), but if you haven't seen Mulholland Drive you really ought to see it as blind as possible, and obviously proceed at your own risk.

 The first half of the film is, for lack of a better term, Naomi Watts's dream (the first shot after the jitterbug stuff even approximates a head laying down on a pillow).
 It is her fantasy of the world as she wants it to be.
 If you compare it to the second half (her reality), you can see the way she refashions the people in her life to fit her desires for them.
 Here's a few examples: